What Is LTL Shipping?

 Services that go above the normal pick-up and delivery require additional fees.
 These could include lift gate use, inside delivery, limited access delivery, or freeze protection.

-- Documentation: It’s important to always make sure the address for pick-up and delivery are correct.
+It’s important to always make sure the address for pick-up and delivery is correct.
 After you book a shipment with GoShip.com, you will receive a bill of lading (BOL).
-Bill of lading is the most important document in the shipping process.
+The bill of lading is the most important document in the shipping process.
 So, it is crucial to provide accurate, exact information and avoid mistakes.
 Ensure that the document is correct before turning it over to your carrier.